How to clean non-stick pots & pans

-Non-stick is a great material for cooking but if we don’t know how to clean it peels off and not only stops being useful but its coating can leak into our food, which can be harmful.
-Learn in this post how to clean your pans and teflon pots properly.
-We have 3 tips to clean your pots and pans and leave them looking brand new.
+Non-stick is an excellent material for cooking, but if we don’t know how to clean, it peels off and not only stops being useful, but its coating can leak into our food, which can be harmful.
+Learn in this post how to clean your pans and Teflon pots properly.
+We have three tips for cleaning your pots and pans and leaving them looking brand new.

-3) Add salt the bottom of your pot or pan and warm water, let it sit for 20 minute after that wash it, if the food remains burned-on then boil the mixture and after it cools off wash it once again.
+3) Add salt the bottom of your pot or pan and warm water, let it sit for 20 minutes after that wash it, if the food remains burned-on, then boil the mixture and after it cools off wash it once again.

-Remember that cleaning a pot or pan is just one step to maintain your purchase for many years, using it correctly is as important as cleaning it, we always recommend reading the instructions before use and if there are none always ask the manufacturer.
+Remember that cleaning a pot or pan is just one step to maintain your purchase for many years.
+Using it correctly is as important as cleaning it.
+We always recommend reading the instructions before use and if there are none always asking the manufacturer.